Chapter 1

 He pressed his lips together, something complicated flickering in his eyes.

-"We're leaving soon anyway.
-I don't want more trouble.
-And Dennis is innocent.
+"We're leaving soon.
+Don't stir up more trouble.
+Dennis is innocent.
 Why would you—"

-That's when Selena stood up and walked toward me, one hand absently resting on her slightly rounded belly.
+That's when Selena stood up and walked toward me, her voice tinged with apology.

-"Ayla, I owe you an apology for last night too.
-I was too scared.
-You're a lone wolf and… you have never assumed the role of a mother…"
+"Ayla, I owe you an apology for last night.
+I was too scared…"

 The only thing my mother left me.